pythontime/tac-live_terraform_3_30_23/z-exam-prep/exam-taking-techniques.md

 **Review all your answers!!**

 If you finish early, use the time allotted to you to review the answers.
 Chances are you will have time left over at the end, so use it wisely.
-Make sure that everything you have marked has a proper answer that makes sense to you.
-But try not to overthink.
+Make sure that everything you have flagged has a proper answer that makes sense to you.
+Make sure that if you change an answer, that you click "Answer" again to record the new answer.
+However, try not to overthink.
 Give the exam your best shot, and be confident in your answers.
 You don’t want to second-guess yourself.

 ---